carceneaux/arsano.ninja/content/post/veeam-plugin-for-vcd-wit-sso.md

 +++
-title = "Veeam Plugin for vCD w/SSO" description = "Checkout the latest features!" tags = [
+title = "Veeam Plugin for vCD w/ SSO" description = "Checkout the latest features of the new plugin!" tags = [
     "vcd",
     "vmware vcloud director",